aalykiot/dune/README.md

   "cwd": "${workspaceFolder}",
   "program": "<ENTRY-SCRIPT>",
   "runtimeExecutable": "dune",
-  "runtimeArgs": [
+  "runtimeArgs": ["run", "--inspect-brk"],
-    "run",
-    "--inspect",
-  ],
   "attachSimplePort": 9229,
   "console": "integratedTerminal"
 }
 ```

-> ⚠️ Due to compatibility issues with newer VSCode versions, we choose `--inspect` over `--inspect-brk`.
-Yet, for brief programs, VSCode might not attach before the process concludes due to the non-waiting behavior of `--inspect`.
+> Unfortunately, debugging TypeScript programs in Dune is currently suboptimal due to the absence of source maps during the transpilation process to JavaScript. :(

 ## Contributing